Privacy Policy

 Location Information

 Code.org does not request or collect GPS or other precise location data.
-We may collect and store non-precise location information (e.g., the approximate geographic region of a computer or mobile device, as determined from the IP address) to help provide educational experiences or email updates that are tailored for that region.
+We may collect and store non-precise location information (e.g., the approximate geographic region of a computer or mobile device, as determined from the IP address, or state as entered by the User) to help provide educational experiences or email updates that are tailored for that region.

 Information from Other Sources